szwacz/scattered-store/README.md

 So every entry is stored in separate file, and all files are scattered across maximum of 256 directories (two hex characters) to overcome limit of files per one directory.
 That's why it's called *scattered-store*.

-## Pros
+### Pros
-Every entry is stored in separate file what means:
+Every entry is stored in separate file what means...
 * Implementation is very, very simple.
 All heavy lifting is done by file system.
-* Dataset can safely grow to ridiculous size.
+* Quite linear performance with growing dataset.

-## Cons
+### Cons
-Every entry is stored in separate file what means:
+Every entry is stored in separate file what means...
 * If the entry is 10 bytes of data, it still occupies whole block on disk.
-* Every operation is a separate I/O. Not much room for performance improvements with bulk tasks.
+* Every operation is performed as separate I/O. Can't speed things up very much with bulk inserts or reads.

 # Installation